ajar67/se_project_react/README.md

 ## Installation
 Clone the Repo and run npm install and npm run to run on localhost

+## Technologies
+To build this app I used the latest technologies.
+I used React hooks for state management.
+For the CSS I used BEM methodology!
+React JS
+React Router
+CSS

 ## Updates
 I want to improve this website to make sure no more than one of the same items appear in the clothing section.